RiazCKhan/client-management-portal/docs/user_stories.md

 [2] User can Assign a Client to a Counselling Session(s) (Read/Update) [3] User can Complete a Client (completion of alotted sessions) (Read/Update) [4] User can Search/Filter Clients by Program
+[5] User can Search/Filter by Date of Session
-[5] User will recieve notification of clients near completeion (Read)
+[6] User will recieve notification of clients near completeion (Read)

 What is a Client?
 - Name